Child Custody Modification

 Child Endangerment in Child Custody Modification Cases

-- The child’s wishes to live with the non-custodial parent combined with some additional evidence to the endangerment
+• The child’s wishes to live with the non-custodial parent combined with some additional evidence of the endangerment

-- Neglect or very poor discipline in the custodial home adversely affecting the child’s education or behavior
+• Neglect or very poor discipline in the custodial home adversely affects the child’s education or behavior

-There is typically a petition for modify custody because of a combination of the above events.
+There is typically a petition for modified custody because of a combination of the above events.
 It is rare for the court to approve a modification solely on the child’s preference, but it does happen.
-In Minnesota, there is no certain age at which a child may request to change which parent they live with.
-But the older they are, the more their preference is taken into account.
+In Minnesota, there is no specific age at which a child may request to change which parent they live with.
+But the older they are, the more their preference is considered.
 The child’s preference cannot be the sole reason they are removed from one of the parent’s homes.
 Proof of endangerment is still necessary.
-An experienced child custody attorney can help with gathering and submitting proof of endangerment.
+An experienced child custody attorney can help gather and submit endangerment proof.

 Professionals Involved in a Motion to Modify Custody

-It is within your best interest to have an independent third party (such as a mental health professional) involved.
-There are also other individuals that may be involved in your motion to modify custody, your child custody attorney can help with the selection and necessitation of those individuals.
-They can help you establish the preference of the child, as well as the reasons for that preference.
+Having an independent third party (such as a mental health professional) is in your best interest.
+There are also other individuals that may be involved in your motion to modify custody; your child custody attorney can help with the selection and necessitation of those individuals.
+They can help you establish the child’s preference and the reasons for that preference.
 Keep your child custody attorney involved and apprised of the situation as the process and details vary from case to case.
 This will also allow you to memorialize any documents made as a court order by submitting them to the judge for approval from the court.
 Unofficial agreements are generally not enforceable.
 An experienced child custody attorney will know the procedure to follow in this case to modify custody.